paraschandra/dev-bytes/_posts/ts-09-access-modifiers.md

 ---

 The visibility of class members can be set by access modifiers.
 There are three types of modifiers:
-a. public
+1. public
-b. private
+2. private
-c. protected
+3. protected

 Lets see what's different about these in TS than the other languages: